sagemath/sagewiki_to_gh-2022-10-10/sage-3.2.1.md

 == Finance ==

  * Obtaining high resolution financial data (Chris Swierczewski, Brett Nakashima, William Stein) -- Refined ability to obtain weekly and daily financial data from Google Finance and Yahoo Finance.
 Input options, such as start date and end date, are more user-friendly.
 More elaborate documentation.
 Some support for international (read: non-NASDAQ or NYSE) stock exchanges.
- * Experimental support for interfacing with Opentick (Chris Swierczewski) -- [[http://www.opentick.com/|Opentick]] is an open-source package for obtaining high-resolution stock data.
-An experimental package for interfacing with Opentick through Sage is in development.
-However, there are currently some issues with the Opentick servers and they are currently not allowing any new accounts.

 == Testing ==